ietf-wg-dult/threat-model/draft-delano-dult-threat-model.md

 ## What is in scope

+### Technologies

 The scope of this threat analysis includes any easily-concealable accessory that is able to broadcast its location to other consumer devices.

+### Attacker Profiles

+An attacker who attempts to track a victim using a tracking tag and applications readily available for end-users (e.g. native tracking application) is in scope.
+Additonally, an attacker who physically modifies a tracking tag (e.g. to disable a speaker) is in scope.
+An atacker who alters the firmware of an existing tracking tag or creates a custom device that leverages the crowdsourced tracking network is in scope.

+### Victim Profiles

+All victims profiles are in scope regardless of their expertise, access to resources, or access to technological safeguards.
+For example, protocols should account for a victim's lack of access to a smartphone, and scenarios in which victims cannot install separate software.

 ## What is out of scope

+### Technologies

 There are many types of technology that can be used for location tracking.
 In many cases, the threat analysis would be similar, as the contexts in which potential attackers and victims exist and use the technology are similar.
 However, it would be infeasible to attempt to describe a threat analysis for each possible technology in this document.
 We have therefore limited its scope to location-tracking accessories that are small enough to be easily concealed, and able to broadcast their locations to other devices.
 The following are out of scope for this document: